 Field camp: Geology majors have to attend a summer field camp as their capstone course.
 Here is a link to a list of field camps that are open to outside students.
 An excellent camp is also that of the University of New Mexico (deadline May 6).
 Additional printed announcements are found on the geology bulletin board on the second floor of the Center for the Sciences.

-Staying informed: Subscribe to the Geology Student Listserv by going to this link.
+Staying informed: Subscribe to the Geology Student Listserv by requesting to be added to the geoclub - Geology Club listserv. send an email to email@example.com to do so.
 This is our official electronic bulletin board.
 It is used to communicate useful, timely updates about geology internships, jobs, scholarships, seminars, A&M-Corpus Christi geology courses, and general news to you via email.
 Announcements may include important changes to the course schedule.
 Please check your e-mail regularly.

 Are you considering working for a petroleum company?
 If so, read this survey of eighty-eight national and international companies--this is what they want to see in your résumé.
 Note the trend toward requiring a Masters degree.
 A Masters degree is generally not required for work in geotechnical and environmental consulting.